 Even though modern technology has made attorneys more accessible than ever, the sheer number of options can feel overwhelming.
 Begin with personal referrals from family and friends, and then use the internet to refine your search.
 Word-of-mouth recommendations—especially from a trusted source—are incredibly valuable, but they’re just a starting point.
 Once you’ve gathered some names, look those attorneys up on Avvo (a legal directory website) or perform a Google search.
 Read the online reviews and make some calls before committing to a course of action.

 No one is going to do this for you.
 The law is only concerned with whether your loved one has access to counsel.
 You want to make sure they receive the best counsel available.
-If you would like to discuss you or a loved one’s case, please feel free to the Marc Lopez Law Firm at (317) 632-3642.
+If you would like to discuss you or a loved one’s case, please feel free to call the Marc Lopez Law Firm at (317) 632-3642.
 Or contact us by email.